-The reason why this is a good rider to have is that a lapsed policy may create a tax issue for you.
+This is a good rider to have because a lapsed policy may create a tax issue for you.

-Surrender Value Enhancement – Increases the cash value of your policy should you decide to surrender the policy.
+Surrender Value Enhancement – Increases your policy’s cash value should you decide to surrender the policy.

-Your whole life insurance policy has the potential to build cash value over a number of years.
+Your whole life insurance policy has the potential to build cash value over many years.

-Once your policy has accumulated enough cash value, it may be accessible to you via policy loans as mentioned below.
+Subsequently, once your policy has accumulated enough cash value, it may be accessible to you via policy loans, as mentioned below.

 Access to cash values through borrowing or partial surrenders will reduce the policy’s cash value and death benefit, increase the chance the policy will lapse, and may result in a tax liability if the policy terminates before the death of the insured.Mass Mutual